 - How Child Support is Calculated in Texas

 - Houston Child Support Lawyer: Above the Guidelines

 Net Income is all income (including overtime) minus taxes, union dues and the cost of health insurance for the obligor’s child ordered by a court.
 A spouse’s income is not considered for the purposes of calculating child support.

-These percentages may be lower if the Obligor has other children he or she is under an obligation to support (visit our Child Support page determine your percentage).
-Courts may also deviate from the guidelines and order additional amounts of child support depending on the income of the parties and the proven needs of the child or children.
+These percentages may be lower if the Obligor has other children he or she is under an obligation to support.
+Courts may also deviate from the guidelines and order additional amounts of Texas child support depending on the income of the parties and the proven needs of the child or children.

 If you have questions regarding child support in Texas please contact a Houston child support lawyer at The Rudisel Law Firm, P.C.

 Connect with me on Google+ at +Shawn Rudisel